 Three findings from working capital management consulting

-PostFinance’s WCM experts help companies to analyse and implement WCM measures.
-The following three findings were determined from years of working as consultants.
+PostFinance’s WCM experts help companies to analyse and implement working capital management measures – be it securing liquidity, reducing financing costs or improving operative margins and profitability.
+We are pleased to share the following three findings with you from our many years of working as consultants.

 First finding: high potential for impressive working capital results

 The findings of our consultation reveal that opportunities exist in almost every company to optimize working capital.
 Outstanding accounts receivable and liabilities, but also inventory management at retail and production companies, can be improved, for example.
 Highly impressive results can be achieved through clear analysis and targeted measures such as factoring, for instance.
 This can be seen, for example, in the following cases from PostFinance’s WCM consultation activities.

 Case 1: In a manufacturing company with a sales volume of 150 million francs a year, factoring enabled tied-up capital to be reduced by 25 million francs, and finance charges to be cut by 6 percent (WACC, weighted average cost of capital) to 1.2 percent (see illustration, figures for illustrative purposes only).